intel-lab-lkp/linux/Documentation/driver-api/libata.rst

 ``->error_handler()`` is a driver's hook into probe, hotplug, and recovery and other exceptional conditions.
-The primary responsibility of an implementation is to call :c:func:`ata_do_eh` or :c:func:`ata_bmdma_drive_eh` with a set of EH hooks as arguments:
+The primary responsibility of an implementation is to call :c:func:`ata_std_error_handler`.

+:c:func:`ata_std_error_handler` will call the various port reset operations as needed.

-'prereset' hook (may be NULL) is called during an EH reset, before any other actions are taken.
+* The 'prereset' operation (may be NULL) is called during an EH reset, before any other action is taken.

-'postreset' hook (may be NULL) is called after the EH reset is performed.
+* The 'postreset' hook (may be NULL) is called after the EH reset is performed.
   Based on existing conditions, severity of the problem, and hardware capabilities,

-Either 'softreset' (may be NULL) or 'hardreset' (may be NULL) will be called to perform the low-level EH reset.
+* Either the 'softreset' operation (may be NULL) or the 'hardreset' operation (may be NULL) will be called to perform the low-level EH reset.
+If both operations are defined, 'hardreset' is preferred and used.

 ::